spicelang/spice/std/README.md

 ## Data
 The package `std/data` offers common data structures for organizing data, etc.

-## Iterators
+## Iterator
-The package `std/iterators` offers the `Iterable` interface as well as commonly used iterators.
+The package `std/iterator` offers the `Iterable` interface as well as commonly used iterators.

 ## Math
 The package `std/math` offers functions for mathematical operations, etc.